kimvillar/laravel-inertia/README.md

 The project's goal is more on personal as an avenue for self-improvement and for the continues drive to learn and re-learn new technologies.

-This project will be updated from time to time as I continue to grow in this field.
+This project will be updated from time to time as I continue to modify this.